The 10 Best Retirement Plans

 This one is pretty boring, but you might like it.
 Pay off your current house and stay there in retirement.
 Since you are familiar with the area and local employers, you may be able to continue working part-time in retirement.
 You already have connections to the community and neighborhood.
 You can stay in a familiar place.
 You'll just have more free time after you retire.
 The weather may not be ideal in your current location, but you are used to it.
 You can avoid the stress and hassle of packing and moving by retiring in place.
 You can take vacations during retirement to visit other places with your old house still being your home.

 Sell your house and rent a house instead.
 This plan works best if you sell most of your unnecessary belongings so you can move easily.
 This plan allows you to try suburban living in different cities and neighborhoods as you choose.
 Since you are renting, someone else will take care of the maintenance for you.
 You can try different styles of houses and different neighborhoods, moving whenever you wish.
 This plan allows you to select houses that already have accessible features rather than remodeling your existing house as you grow older.

 10. Permanent Vacation

 Go on one cruise after another.
 Stay in hotels when you are not cruising.
-Another option- buy a houseboat and live in a boat full-time.
+Another option is to buy a houseboat and live on a boat full-time.
 You could also get a tent and live in campgrounds.
 Travel from one city to the next following your favorite baseball team or visiting famous museums.
 The permanent vacation retirement plan is to be on vacation all the time with no regular residence.
-One downside of this plan is that it can be expensive, you'll need to have a decent amount of retirement savings for this plan to be viable for very long.
+One downside of this plan is that it can be expensive, so you'll need to have a decent amount of retirement savings for this plan to be viable for very long.